 Jose Zavala Guzman v.
 Team One Employment Specialists, Skechers USA, Inc. et. al. - On April 2, 2019, Jose Guzman, a Team One employee, filed a class action lawsuit against Team One and our company in the Superior Court of California, County of Los Angeles County, Case No. 19STCV11006.
 The complaint alleges various wage and hour violations, and seeks compensatory damages, liquidated damages, penalties, interest and restitution.
 This complaint was followed by a Private Attorney General's Act Notice, specifying the same allegations raised in the complaint.
-This matter was tendered to our insurance carrier, and we are currently investigating the allegations.
-Co-defendant Team-One has filed a motion to compel arbitration, which our company has joined in.
-The hearing that was originally set for January 30, 2020 was postponed pending a March 16, 2020 mediation and the matter is otherwise stayed until then.
-The parties reached a settlement in principle as a result of the March 16, 2020 mediation but the details of the settlement still need to be worked out and the settlement has to be documented.
-While it is too early to predict the outcome of the litigation or a reasonable range of potential losses and whether an adverse result would have a material adverse impact on our results of operations or financial position, we believe that we have meritorious defenses, vehemently deny the allegations, and intend to defend the case vigorously.
+This matter has been settled by the parties.